 Since learning Smalltalk at KTH in around 1994 - we used VisualWorks 1.0 IIRC - I have been deeply in love with both the language, its mindset and the community with all its diversity.
 During many years I was very active in the Squeak community and I have also been using Pharo for various development tasks.

-The elegance of Smalltalk, through its careful design and its very powerful toolset - still today makes it a compelling tool for many tasks.
+The elegance of Smalltalk, through its careful design and very powerful toolset - still today makes it a compelling tool for many tasks.
 The Design Principles Behind Smalltalk-article from Byte magazine 1981 is a must read for anyone seriously interested in programming languages.

 Good Design: A system should be built with a minimum set of unchangeable parts; those parts should be as general as possible; and all parts of the system should be held in a uniform framework.